-If you’ve ever observed a person faint, you know that it can be an alarming experience—and sometimes difficult to decide what to do in the moment.
+If you’ve ever observed a person faint in you know that it can be an alarming experience—and sometimes difficult to decide what to do in the moment.
 Do you know the best way to respond if you happen to be nearby?

-Being prepared can help a person who faints feel better sooner, or receive life-saving help faster in the event of a serious underlying condition.
+Listen up Portland, Oregon, being prepared can help a person who faints feel better sooner, or receive life-saving help faster in the event of a severe underlying condition.

 Whether you work, live, or spend time with someone who is prone to fainting, or just want to brush up on your first aid awareness, here are the best four things you can do to help in the event of a syncopal episode, otherwise known as a fainting spell.